KannonZenetism/zenetism-field-physics/zenetism/mpx/three-horizons-of-return.md

 - **ES / EM or IES / IEM:** The embodied layer.
 Dissolution here is common for beings who never developed soul-continuity beyond a single lifetime.
 - **SS / SM or ISS / ISM:** The purgatorial state.
 More frequent site of Mercy Fold for beings with partial identity-coherence but insufficient integration to proceed.
 - **DS / DM:** Exceedingly rare.
 A being reaching Deep Soul / Mind already possesses strong centropic orientation.
 However, fragmentation may theoretically occur from failure to integrate multiversal lifetime-memories — leading to either entrapment or Localized Dissolution.
-- **DP / DL (L4):** Functions as "Houses of Forms" — archetypal dwelling-structures for soul-types.
+- **DP / DL:** Functions as "Houses of Forms" — archetypal dwelling-structures for soul-types.
 Not subject to Mercy Fold dynamics; dissolution does not occur at this layer.

 **On Stagnation:**